WanjiruNdonga/AWS-Cloud-Quest-Cloud-Practitioner-Series/Quest 12: First NoSQL Database/README.md

 ### Practice Lab Goals:
 * Creating a new Amazon DynamoDB table.
 * Adding an item to the table.
-* Adding a new attribute to an existing item in the table.
+* Adding new attributes to an existing item in the table.
-* Updating an existing attribute in an item.
+* Updating an attribute in an item.
 * Deleting an attribute from an item.
-* Deleting an item from the table.
-* Deleting a DynamoDB table.

 ---